Middle East Women’s

 We are passionate about helping women become world-class

-The Middle East Women’s Leadership Network empowers women to serve some of the toughest regions of the world.
-Our special focus is helping women to become world-class leaders by using media for their mission.
-We create a space where women can receive valuable resources and build relationships to leverage their platform.
-As result of strategic planning and connections, several collaborative projects have been formed for the Middle East.
+The Middle East Women’s Leadership Network helps women become world-class leaders by creating media for their mission.
+We gather women for training, mentoring and collaborative purposes.
+We build relationships to leverage our talents and resources.
+As result of strategic planning and connections, several collaborative media related projects have emerged for the Middle East.

 - Gender Equality